LEE-HYUNSANG/UPBIT_ML/doc/web_template_overview.md

 Both pages share a dark themed layout with an auto trade toggle and server status indicator in the header.

-The dashboard now displays four cards at the top showing KRW balance, daily profit and loss, monitored coins, and the current auto trade status for better readability.
+The dashboard shows a compact header with KRW balance and today's PnL on the left.
+A sell monitoring table now occupies the right side of the first row for quick access to open positions.
+Card titles use small icons for quick recognition and share a unified font style.

 ## Buy Monitoring

 The "매수 모니터링" table is populated from `config/f2_f2_realtime_buy_list.json`.
 Whenever this file is updated the page reflects the new entries.
-Expected win rate and average ROI are shown when F2 provides them.
-The version column displays the completion time of the last F5 pipeline run in `MMDD_HHMM` format.
+The table spans the entire second row of the dashboard.
+Expected win rate and average ROI are displayed with one decimal place when F2 provides them, and subtle horizontal lines improve readability.
+The version column shows the completion time of the last F5 pipeline run in `MMDD_HHMM` format.